Texas v. Biden

 In April 2021, President Biden issued Executive Order 14026, directing agencies to include in certain federal contracts a clause requiring a $15 minimum hourly wage for contractors’ employees.
 Shortly afterward, multiple states sued, claiming that the wage mandate exceeds the President’s statutory authority.
 In September 2023, a federal district court blocked the Executive Order from being enforced in three states, relying in part on the “major questions doctrine.”
 The Department of Labor appealed the decision to the Fifth Circuit Court of Appeals.

-First, we explain that under Supreme Court precedent the major questions doctrine applies only in “extraordinary” cases, where an agency’s breathtaking assertion of new power reflects a dubious effort to transform the fundamental nature of its authority.
+First, we explained that under Supreme Court precedent the major questions doctrine applies only in “extraordinary” cases, where an agency’s breathtaking assertion of new power reflects a dubious effort to transform the fundamental nature of its authority.
 Supreme Court decisions have consistently demonstrated that more is needed to implicate the doctrine than economic and political significance alone; other factors must also indicate that the agency is subverting congressional intent by seeking “an unheralded power representing a transformative expansion in its regulatory authority.”

-Second, we show that the minimum wage requirement for federal contractors is far from “extraordinary.”
+Second, we showed that the minimum wage requirement for federal contractors is far from “extraordinary.”
 None of the criteria that weigh in favor of applying the major questions doctrine are met in this case.
 The minimum wage provision does not approach the magnitude of economic and political significance required to trigger the doctrine, nor does it transform the authority Congress meant to confer in the relevant statute.
 Presidents have regulated federal contractors’ interactions with their workers for decades.

 Case Timeline